 If a federal disaster is declared and financial assistance is offered, FEMA and OEM will open Disaster Field Offices (DFO) in or near the affected communities to coordinate with local emergency management in publicizing the availability of financial assistance and determining eligibility for public and non-profit agencies.
-Disaster Recovery Centers (DRC) may also be opened, if requested by local and state authorities, to coordinate the process for providing financial assistance is offered under the federal declaration.
+Disaster Recovery Centers (DRC) may also be opened, if requested by local and state authorities, to coordinate the process for providing financial assistance to individuals and small businesses, if that type of assistance is offered under the federal declaration.